kubernetes-sigs/gateway-api/site-src/api-types/backendtlspolicy.md

 A BackendTLSPolicy targets a backend Pod (or set of Pods) via one or more TargetRefs to a Service.
 This TargetRef is a required object reference that specifies a Service by its Name, Kind (Service), and optionally its Namespace and Group.
-TargetRefs identify the Service/s for which your HTTPRoute requires TLS.
+TargetRefs identify the Service(s) for which your HTTPRoute requires TLS.

 !!! info "Restrictions"